-So, the best promotion tools you have are to blog like crazy and promote your business with SEO and leverage social media, which is the new equivalent of word to mouth advertising, to the maximum.
+So, the best promotion tools you have are to blog like crazy and promote your business with SEO and leverage social media, which is the new equivalent of word of mouth advertising, to the maximum.

 If you are an author and have books to sell, you will only do so by getting the word out as far and as wide as possible.

 Use a reliable book promotion service, write guest posts on top ranking book blogs and comment on high traffic blogs and newspapers.

 Let a lot of people know about your free ebook days, and do not just hope that it will all work by itself.

 If no one knows you, no one buys

 You always have to advertise and get your business out in front of the buyer’s eyes.

 Yes, all have a selection of cuts in the window, but you only notice if you happen to walk by and happen to look in the window.

 But one butcher’s shop is now getting a lot more business and is by far the most popular.
 Why?

-Because there is a big, and I mean a very big cow outside his shop that you can see all the way down the high street.
+Because there is a big, and I mean a huge cow outside his shop that you can see from all the way down the high street.